Willow

 Developer: Capcom Publisher: Capcom Released: 1989 Genre: Action RPG

 Calling Willow a game based on the movie is a bit disingenuous.
 Aside from a few key characters from the movie the game bears little resemblance to the film.
 Willow fights with a sword and shield and the game world barely resembles the movie.
 Granted it is not as if we get to see a lot of it in the movie to begin with but still.
 Apparently Willow was an unrelated title that the license was grafted to.
-In some ways that probably helped it as it has a good base to start with without any licensed baggage.
+In some ways that probably helps it as it has a good base to start with without any license’ baggage.

 In a nice surprise there is some nuance to combat.
 During the game Willow will wield a variety of different swords.
 These weapons have different weights that affect the speed of their swing.
 As you gain levels Willow becomes more proficient with each one.
 There are two attacks; a wide swing and a more powerful stab.
 The game gives valid reasons to use both which is pretty cool.
 Additionally you can block most projectiles with your shield by standing still.
 Most of the time it is a happy accident but still useful nonetheless.
 Over the course of the game you will accrue a decent number of spells.
-Honestly outside of healing and warping I didn’t bother with magic much because it was not necessary.
+Honestly outside of healing and warping I did not bother with magic much because it was not necessary.

 Comparisons to Zelda are unavoidable.
 Willow distinguishes itself by featuring a huge overworld, so large in fact that it is split in three.
 There are plenty of dead ends, secrets and such to find scattered around the world and some items are easily missable.
 It doesn’t have dungeons like Zelda but does have a few caves and towers to progress.
 The game’s size does work against it at times as it is tedious walking through screen after screen of fluff that serves no purpose other than to waste your time.
 You will have to put in a little work to enjoy Willow at first.
 The game drops you in the world with next to no guidance.
 This was a pretty common trope during the 8-bit era but that makes it no less annoying.

 There are no puzzles to solve however; it all comes down to finding the right item or speaking to the right person to progress.
 That makes dungeons and caves less interesting but they can still be fun to explore.
 Their complexity comes from their size.
 It is easy to get lost and if you have any common sense unlike me, you’ll draw your own maps.
-That does turn out to be a double edged sword.
+That does turn out to be a double-edged sword.
 Without puzzles to break up the monotony the large maps can be a slog.
 This reaches its nadir in the East and West Towers.
 Both of these towers feature the same layout repeated as many as twelve times with few enemies.

 Capcom have done an amazing job crafting such an incredibly detailed world.
 Every environment is rich with minute details with large sprites.
 A subtle touch that l like is the way the world comes to life whenever enemies attack.
 Grass sways and the music becomes menacing to signal a threat.
-Although the NES has a limited color palette Willow almost seems to defy that limitation and is incredibly vibrant.
-The only negative would be the limited variety of enemies; there is excessive palate swapping that becomes noticeable early on.
+Although the NES has a small color palette Willow almost seems to defy that limitation and is incredibly vibrant.
+The only negative would be the limited variety of enemies; there is excessive palette swapping that becomes noticeable early on.

 In Closing

-One thought on “Willow”
+One thought on “Willow